shreyasharathi/shreyasharathi.github.io/projects/f1tenth.md

 layout: project
 type: project
 image: img/f1tenth1.HEIC
-title: " Wall Following for F1TENTH Autonomous Race Car"
+title: " Wall Following and Collision Avoidance"
 date: 2023
 published: true
 labels:
   - Embedded Systems
   - Nvdia Jetson
   - ROS
+  - Autonomous Driving
-summary: "AS the titile suggests, my team and I implemented Wall Following System for F1TENTH Race Car"
+summary: "My team and I implemented Wall Following and Collision Avoidance Algorithms for F1TENTH Race Car"
 ---
+My team and I at the Center for Embedded Systems for Critical Applications at Virginia Tech designed and implemented wall following node and collision avoidance node for F!TENTH Race Car.
+<h3> WALL FOLLOWER </h3>
+We first started out with implementing the wall following algorithm.
+It's key features are as follows:
 <ul>
 <li> The wall follow node implements a simple PID controller for the car to autonomously drive forward while staying centered. </li>
 <li> In the context of our car, the desired distance to the wall should be our set point for our controller, which means our error is the difference between the desired and actual distance to the wall. </li>